Cannibal-Turtle/discord-webhook/README.md

 - NSFW detection adds an extra Discord role mention.

 ---
-🚀 **Now, you're ready to automate novel arc announcements to Discord!**
+🚀 **Now, you're ready to automate new arc and novel completion announcements to Discord!**